 Bytecode created by

 javac compilation is required for Java analysis, including Android projects.

 Installation is automatic, but certain global properties should still be configured.
 A good place to configure global properties is

 ~/.gradle/gradle.properties.
 Be aware that the scanner uses system properties so all properties should be prefixed by

 First, you need to activate the scanner in your build.
-For Gradle 2.1+, apply the SonarQube plugin dependency to your
+Kotlin DSL is now the default choice for new Gradle builds.
+However, Groovy is still used by some developers.
+Apply the SonarQube plugin dependency to your

 build.gradle file below: